TYsewyn/Getting-Started-with-Spring-Cloud/README.md

     `kubectl create -f [link to yaml]`

-## Define and create a contract
+## Define and Create a Contract

-The fastest way to showcase the API-first principle during this workshop is to create a new git repository which will contain all of our contracts which we agreed upon.
+The fastest way to showcase the API-first principle during this workshop is to create a new git repository to contain all of the contracts we agreed upon:

 ```bash
 $ cd demo
 $ mkdir contracts && cd contracts && git init
 ```

-To define our contracts we'll use our first Spring Cloud project.
+To define our contracts, we will use our first Spring Cloud project.
-You might have guessed it, it's called `Spring Cloud Contract`.
+You might have guessed it: It is called `Spring Cloud Contract`.
-Because the project is assuming a specific directory structure, we'll create this first.
+Because the project is assuming a specific directory structure, we will create this first.
-The convention is like this: `META-INF/[groupId]/[artifactId]/[version]/contracts`.
+The convention is: `META-INF/[groupId]/[artifactId]/[version]/contracts`.

-Since the application we're going to create later will have a group id of `com.example`, an artifact id of `s1p-spring-cloud-demo-app` and `0.0.1-SNAPSHOT` as its version we'll have to execute the following command.
+Since the application we are going to create later will have a group ID of `com.example`, an artifact ID of `s1p-spring-cloud-demo-app`, and `0.0.1-SNAPSHOT` as its version, we will have to execute the following command:

 ```bash
 $ mkdir -p META-INF/com.example/s1p-spring-cloud-demo-app/0.0.1-SNAPSHOT/contracts
 ```

-And so you should see the exact same output if you execute this command:
+You should see the exact same output if you run this command:

 ```bash
 $ tree .